jospas/WorkSpacesCostOptimisation/README.md

 ## Credentials

-You will either need to run the script on an EC2 instance using an appropriate role or locally with a named profile.
+You will either need to run the script on an EC2 instance or install the Lambda function using the provided CloudFormation template using an appropriate role or locally with a named profile.

 You will require the following minimum IAM policy: